usaid-cs/yesterday-i-learned/random.md

 - Darker-skinned black women can expect longer jail sentences compared to lighter-skinned black women.
 - To test if a mug (or any container really) is microwave-safe, [put some water in it and microwave for 30 seconds](https://www.quora.com/How-do-we-know-a-glass-or-a-mug-is-microwave-safe).
 The water should be warmer than than the mug.
 - It is [passing the buck](https://en.wikipedia.org/wiki/Buck_passing#.22The_buck_stops_here.22), not passing the puck.
 The buck is that dealer button in poker.
 "The buck stops here" means the person saying that is now responsible.
 - The [Toga](https://en.wikipedia.org/wiki/Toga) dropped out of use because it was clumsy.
 It was replaced by the [pallium](https://en.wikipedia.org/wiki/Pallium) by the time bishops wore them.
-Other peopel continued wearing [tunics](http://www.primaryhomeworkhelp.co.uk/romans/clothes.htm), knee-length big shirts.
+Other people continued wearing [tunics](http://www.primaryhomeworkhelp.co.uk/romans/clothes.htm), knee-length big shirts.
 - Carry a few bandages on your person.
 They are thin and easy to keep, and someone somewhere will always need one.
 Sometimes you do, too.
 - [Incubators are fully bootstrapped](https://medium.com/startup-foundation-stories/the-emergence-of-startup-as-a-service-129c552d89e3#.ln72w6fbr).
 Incubators can invest in incubator incubator startups that churn out new incubators.
 These incubators are called **metaincubators**.
 Some of these metaincubators can also incubate startups; an example of such a metaincubator is the University of Waterloo, which inculated [Velocity](http://velocity.uwaterloo.ca/) the incubator a while back.
 - According to [this post](https://www.creditkarma.com/article/how-much-of-your-credit-should-you-use), there is no evidence of "credit underutilisation" impacting the credit score.